 Make a remote desktop connection to the TIBCO Spotfire instance that is created in Section 4.5 of the Deployment Guide — Part 1.
-(Refer to Steps 1 through 10 of Section 4.3.2 of the Deployment Guide — Part 1 to make a remote connection to an EC2 instance.)
+(Refer to Steps 1 through 10 of Section 4.4.2 of the Deployment Guide — Part 1 to make a remote connection to an EC2 instance.)

 Click on the link https://cran.r-project.org/bin/windows/base using the browser inside the TIBCO Spotfire instance.

-Click on the link “Download R 3.3.2 for Windows” link to download the R installation package.
+Click on the “Download R 3.3.2 for Windows” link to download the R installation package.